 Spa: Located adjacent to the swimming pool, the spa offers classic massages and body techniques with scrubs and treatments compounded from herbs and aromatics grown at the inn and ingredients from neighboring farms.

 Fitness Center: Open 24/7, the modest 2nd-floor fitness center above the spa overlooks the croquet lawns and gardens.
-It has a range of Techno Gym cardio equipment, Cybex multi stations, dumbbells, Peleton cycling, chilled eucalyptus towels, lockers, and small steam room.
+It has a range of Techno Gym cardio equipment, Cybex multi stations, dumbbells, Peloton cycling, chilled eucalyptus towels, lockers, and small steam room.
 Yoga and Qi-Gong take place outside.

 Sailing: Certified sailing instructors offer everything from the basics through multiday sailing certification courses.